 The School of Social Work includes 29 St. Kate's and St. Thomas faculty who are known for their teaching excellence and scholarship — and who are eager to contribute their expertise to support your academic and professional growth.
 Our faculty hold leadership positions in local, regional and national professional organizations.
 They are recognized as authorities in areas such as medical social work, school social work, child welfare, social justice, policy advocacy, research, chemical dependency, mental health treatment and professional supervision.

-You can earn a Master of Arts in Social Work in one calendar year of additional study.
-This program prepares you for clinical practice and leadership.
+BSW students can earn a Master of Social Work degree in one calendar year of additional full-time study; 2-year and 3-year plans of study are also available.
+The St. Kate's – St. Thomas MSW program prepares students for clinical practice and leadership.